homer0/wootils/documents/node/appConfiguration.md

 ## ES Modules

-If you are using ESM, you can import the class and the provider generator from the `/esm` sub path:
+If you are using ESM, you can import the class and the provider from the `/esm` sub path:

 ```js
 import {